qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command-with-args.md

 ## List of all supported argument types

-The list of types are based on [the list of argument types from the Minecraft Wiki](https://minecraft.wiki/w/Argument_types), with a few changes.
+The list of types is based on [the list of argument types from the Minecraft Wiki](https://minecraft.wiki/w/Argument_types), with a few changes.
 The complete list that the CommandAPI supports is as follows:

 | Type                           | Description                                                                                                                            |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|